vineet04/publishcontentview/README.md

 # publishcontentview
-Pythong script to publish and promote red hat satellite content view and environment.
+* Pythong script to publish and promote red hat satellite content view and environment.
-Use config file to store secrets and import config module.
+* Use config file to store secrets and import config module.
-# python publishcv.py
+* Usage: $ python publishcv.py